department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 _**Next step:** None_

 ### Finding #5
-**All participants updated their information for both Preferred name and Gender identity.**
+**All participants decided to update their information for both Preferred name and Gender identity.**
 - One participant (transgender) said they would need to think about the pros and cons of identifying with a specific Gender identity and chose “Prefer not to answer”

 _**Next step:** None_